Azurelol/fu-azure-compendia/README.md

 ## Credits

-I can't thank the developers of the unofficial Foundry VTT system, [Project FU](https://github.com/League-of-Fabulous-Developers/FoundryVTT-Fabula-Ultima) enough for their work and contribution to the very small community.
-I come from a software development background so I can only commend them for their regular update cadence for an open project like this.
-Without the system being where it is, I would not be running the game for my players or enjoying myself so much.
+I can't thank my fellow developers of the unofficial Foundry VTT system, [Project FU](https://github.com/League-of-Fabulous-Developers/FoundryVTT-Fabula-Ultima) for their work and contribution to the very small community.

 Since I have not contributed directly to their efforts, I feel the best I could do at the moment was to share the work I have been doing as a Game Master with the community: so that it may end up saving others even a little bit of time when they prepare for their own games.